hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_client/index.md

 root@5cd5b9fe7b2a:~# scp -P 2222 /data/hello.tar.gz foo@209.177.93.134:/data
 ```

-If your server have keypairs, you can create the private key file in the hyper container.
+If your server has keypairs, you can create the private key file in the hyper container.
 ```
 $ hyper exec -it mycontainer sh root@5cd5b9fe7b2a:~# which scp